How I Became an Artist

 --Ruth & Wm Findley Memorial National Atward, Rhode Island Watercolor Society, 2015

-rd, Rhode Island Watercolor Association, 2014
+--People's Choice Award, Rhode Island Watercolor Association, 2014

 --Milton Halladay Award for Best Watercolor, Providence Art Club, 2013